armory/docs/content/en/armory-cdaas/tutorials/external-automation/webhook-github.md

    If you find an error, cancel your deployment before fixing and redeploying.

-* If your GitHub action workflow has completed, your workflow failed to trigger the callback to Borealis.
+* If your GitHub action workflow has completed, your workflow failed to trigger the callback to Armory CDaaS.
 Check GitHub's [Monitoring and troubleshooting workflows](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows) for troubleshooting suggestions.

 ### 401 status code